-The purpose of this rapid desk-based study is to inform the development of detailed design work for two components of the new Livelihoods and Food Security Programme being supported by DFID Zimbabwe.
+The purpose of this rapid desk-based study is to inform the development of detailed design work for 2 components of the new Livelihoods and Food Security Programme being supported by DFID Zimbabwe.
 The work is specifically intended to help DFID ensure that full consideration is given to relevant gender and social inclusion issues from the beginning of the programme implementation process; and to inform the terms of reference and work programme for the monitoring, evaluation and research unit.

 This part of the study has involved a review of social science literature relating specifically to Zimbabwe.
 A thorough internet search has been carried out of academic literature and grey sources.
 However, it should be noted that, given the time available for this study (five days), it has not been possible to access sources that are only available in hard copy in Zimbabwe, for example certain Government or NGO reports.